YiqinZhao/Ploceus/README.md

 > Ploceus (weaver birds) are named for their elaborately woven nests. --- [Wikipedia](https://en.wikipedia.org/wiki/Ploceidae)

-**Ploceus** is a static site generator that helps you focus on content writing 📖 and style 💄 changing in a **easy & rapid** way.
+**Ploceus** is a static site generator that helps you focus on both content writing 📖 and UI styling 💄 in an **easy & rapid** way. **Ploceus** generates site from structured content and theme files which can be built from scratch or from existing documents.

 ## Usage

-Install it first
+**Installation**

 ```bash
 npm install -g ploceus